Microchip-MPLAB-Harmony/bootloader_apps_uart/apps/uart_bootloader/readme.md

     - The end of bootloader size in device flash memory for SAM devices
     - The end of bootloader size in Program Flash memory for PIC32MX devices with 3KB bootflash memory
     - The start of Program Flash memory for PIC32MK, PIC32MX and PIC32MZ devices
-- This application will be loaded into flash memory by bootloader application
+- It will be loaded into flash memory by bootloader application
-- The application blinks an LED and provides console output
+- It blinks an LED and provides console output
-- This application uses the On board Switch to trigger the bootloader from firmware **(May not be supported on all devices)**
+- It uses the On board Switch to trigger the bootloader from firmware **(May not be supported on all devices)**
     - Once the switch is pressed it loads first 16 bytes of RAM with bootloader request pattern **(0x5048434D)** and resets the device

 ## Development Kits